lauradvall/starter-hugo-academic/content/event/eeg-biomarkers-of-tdcs-neuromodulation-of-executive-functions-in-healthy-and-adhd-populations/index.md

   Numerical head models in transcranial electrical stimulation (tES) have become a powerful and robust tool for planning stimulation.
 Due to the development of computational algorithms to segment MRIs, it is now possible to create on a personalized way realistic volume conductor head models.
 These head models can be used to analyze commonly used montages, in a retrospective manner and to determine the characteristics of the electric field distribution in the head.
 They can also be combined with montage optimization algorithms that allow for the determination of the dose parameters (electrode positions and currents) that optimally stimulate specific target areas in the subject’s brain.
 Moreover, the next generation of models should combine passive physical properties with more sophisticated representations of the physiological effects of tES, providing a link with measures obtained from fMRI/EEG, enabling the creation of a more sophisticated personalization of the optimization protocols.

-  In this symposium we will discuss new developments that allow for a faster creation of personalized head models and how to leverage these head models to plan experiments in tES.
-We will also present a new physiological modeling approach for tES and electrophysiological biomarkers of neuromodulation in ADHD.
+  In this symposium we discuss new developments that allow for a faster creation of personalized head models and how to leverage these head models to plan experiments in tES.
+We also present a new physiological modeling approach for tES and electrophysiological biomarkers of neuromodulation in ADHD.

   List of presentations: